TatianaAndreeva/emlid-docs/docs/reach/common/reachview3/countries/argentina.md

 ### Coordinate System

-Choose a coordinate system based on `POSGAR 2007` datum (such as `POSGAR 2007 / Argentina 1`).
+Choose a coordinate system based on the `POSGAR 2007` datum (such as `POSGAR 2007 / Argentina 1`).

 ### Vertical Datum

-Choose one of the available vertical datums: `SRVN16 height`.
+Choose the `SRVN16 height` vertical datum.

-The following geoids can be used to perform the transformation: `GEOIDE-Ar16`.
+The `GEOIDE-Ar16` geoid is used to perform the transformation.

 ## Base Setup

 Your base or NTRIP service should be in `POSGAR 2007`.

-When setting up a base station on a benchmark, enter `POSGAR 2007` geographic coordinates (lat/long) and ellipsoidal height in the ReachView 3 *Settings* ⇒ *Base mode* tab.
+When setting up a base station on a benchmark, enter `POSGAR 2007` geographic coordinates (lat/long) and ellipsoidal height in the ReachView 3 *Settings / Base mode*.